0xPolygonMiden/miden-client/bin/miden-cli/README.md

 miden --help
 ```

-The first time that you sync your client (`miden sync`) a new file will be generated too, this file is the database of the client.
+The first time that you sync your client (`miden sync`) a new file will be generated based on the configurations set on `miden-client.toml`.
+This file is the database of the client.

 ## License
 This project is [MIT licensed](../../LICENSE).